IMCBioinformatics/DAAMS/README.md

 # DAAMS
-Differential abundance analysis for shotgun metagenomics
+Differential abundance analysis for shotgun metagenomics.

+For quick start take a look at [analysis.Rmd](analysis.Rmd)

 ## Summary